ly-web/appweb7/README.md

 Branches
 ---
-The repository has three main branches:
+The repository has two branches:

-* stable - Last public release.
 * master - Somewhat stable snapshots of the dev branch.
 Should be suitable for ongoing development.
 * dev - Current ongoing development.
 Least stable and may not be suitable for development.